hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/monitoring-and-control-systems/index.md

 - compensates for both offset errors and sensitivity errors
 - a range of values are being monitored
     - so, more complex
+- value of offset is calculated
+    - by comparing to reference readings

 ### Multi Point